Finding the best music courses or the best music lessons

 Materials of Music is a college level course book developed by Robert Reno, and he’s become an acquaintance of mine through because of some conversations we started up about publishing music course books digitally online and teaching music.

 Bob and I shared the frustration with the current offerings and approaches to learning of music theory and Bob specifically created the Materials of Music for his teaching at the university.
 I’ve written and in-depth review of Materials of Music and explain how Bob’s text and approach works for more classroom setting as well as the home study.

 Our methods are different as the MTW courses are heavy handed in their approach with in-depth application and learning the essential music elements; where as Materials of Music is more text and exercise based approach.

 This course also goes into many other elements of music that are not covered in the Getting It Down Cold series.
 I place this as an excellent add on to the MTW course where you’ll get to review the basics and then expand your horizons into the elements of composition and harmony.
-Read more about this being one of the best music courses here: Summary Materials of Music or get your copy now.
+Read more about this being one of the best music courses here: Summary Materials of Music or

 Best Beginner Piano Course